5 Mistakes to Avoid When Selling Your Small Business

 Waiting too long, or not planning in advance, can cause many business owners to miss their window of opportunity.
 It takes an average of two to four years to sell a small business.
 Therefore, long-term planning is key to any successful business sale.
 By keeping updated records, a detailed business history and sales portfolio on hand at all times, it will make your planning pay off.
 You just never know when that perfect buyer may walk into your business and make you an offer you just can’t refuse.

 Succession planning is a major misstep by retailers.
 Even if you do not have a successor who is a relative, you are still thinking like a succession planner.
 The person "succeeding" you needs to be set up for success.
-If they see you have been planing and considering this for quite some time and that it's not a quick "I've had enough" sale, your price will be much higher.
+If they see you have been planning and considering this for quite some time and that it's not a quick "I've had enough" sale, your price will be much higher.
 Add to that the confidence the buyer will have in a retail store purchase if they see there was a strategy for the sale and that it's not driven our of desperation.

 Mistake 2: Not Finding the Right Person to Represent Your Business

 Finding the right broker and/or consultant to help you sell your business is crucial to your success.
 Often business owners go with the first person they meet just to list their business and get the process going.
 This can cost you time and money in the long run.
 Within a few months, you may see no results and have to go on the search all over again.
-Taking time to interview many brokers and looking at a realistic outcome of what is expected will get you started in the right direction.
+Taking time to interview many brokers and looking at a realistic outcome of what is expected will get you going in the right direction.

 The new broker had a more realistic approach and started to bring me leads within the first month.